 What's on this July

 Celebrate the start of summer with a wander through the water gardens this July.
-Discover blossoming wildflowers at the Banqueting House and see them reflected in the Gazing Ball, one of the new pieces in the contemporary art project folly!
+Discover blossoming wildflowers at the Banqueting House, apple buds starting to appear in the orchard and birds having a splash on the ponds.

 A growing garden